umorigu/gradle-git-repo-plugin/README.md

-		publishAndPushTask = "publishToGithub" // the name for the full publish action publishTask = "publish" //default publish tasks added by maven-publish plugin offline = false // if true, no git clones will be performed, the repo will be assumed to be there }
+		publishAndPushTask = "publishToGithub" // the name for the full publish action publishTask = "publish" //default publish tasks added by maven-publish plugin offline = false // if true, no git clones will be performed, the repo will be assumed to be there useCache = true // If false, no caching is used when used in multiple projects may cause some delay }

 ## Futures